High Voltage “Lifter”

 How does it work?

-Another school holds that the device levitates by simply creating an electrostatic “wind”.
+The device levitates by creating an electrostatic “wind”.
 This is caused as the thin positively charged corona wire ionizes the air surrounding it which is then repelled from the corona wire and pulled towards the negtively charged “skirt”.
 The force of this ion wind combined with the impact of the moving ions on the surrounding air creates an upward thrust.
 This is essentially how some of the “ionic breeze” air purifiers work that you may have seen in catalogs.

 A well known effect called dielectrophoresis may also contribute to the device’s thrust.
 This is an effect whereby dielectric material in an asymmetrc electric field becomes polarized and moves towards the larger electrode.
 In a fluid dielectric medium such as air or liquid, dielectrophoresis can cause a continuous flow of dieletric material from one electrode to another.
 The more intense the electric field the greater the effect.
 Dieletrophoresis is consitent with experiemental results shown by encapsulating the electrodes.